joshgerdes/jekyll-uno/_drafts/create-a-azure-virtual-desktop-farm.md

 ## Deploy Azure Virtual Desktop

-Now we are ready to finally deploy Azure Virtual Desktop!
+Now we are ready to deploy Azure Virtual Desktop finally!

 1. Log in to the Azure Portal
 2. Click on Create a resource